Opening hours

 Your phone’s settings control which language you get in the app.
 All languages other than Swedish in your phone’s main settings provide the English version.

-Where do I find the digital guide in my phone?
+Where do I find the audio-guide in my phone?

-After a successful purchase, the files with music and the guide´s voice are available behind each installation´s title.
-Push on the installation you want to listen to.
-You walk around the trail in your own pace, push play and then listen when you wish to do so.
-SEK 45-55 is “removed” from the payment card you provided when you downloaded the app, depending on if you have downloaded the app from App Store or Google Play.
+After a successful purchase, the files with music and the guide´s voice are available behind each installation´s title in the app.
+Push on play for the installation you want to listen to.
+You walk around the trail in your own pace.
+Ca SEK 55 is drawn from the payment card you provided when you downloaded the app, depending on if you have downloaded the app from App Store or Google Play.

 Where do I find the App Lights in Alingsås?